aswistowska/What-to-watch-react/README.md

 Project: What to Watch

-An Web Application s simple React.js based Web App to display lists of popular, top rated and now playing movies.
+A Web Application s simple React.js based Web App to display lists of popular, top rated and now playing movies.
 It allows users to create a personal list with favourites movies, share the link and compare lists with others.
 That helps people decide What to Watch today, together, easier.